Same-sex marriage in the Republic of Ireland: Law Reform Commission

-Constitutional review (2004–2006)
+Constitutional review

 The all-party Oireachtas Committee on the Constitution, re-established in December 2002, was conducting a review of the entire Constitution of Ireland.
 In October 2004, it invited submissions on the articles related to the family.
 Chairman Denis O'Donovan stated that it was examining these articles "to ascertain the extent to which they are serving the good of individuals and the community, with a view to deciding whether changes in them would bring about a greater balance between the two."
 Among the many issues raised by the committee were the definition of the family and the rights of same-sex couples to marry.